-- Set up Azure and your on-premises environment to work with Server Assessment.
+- Set up Azure and your on-premises environment to work with Azure Migrate.

-- For your first assessment, create an Azure project and add the Server Assessment tool to it.
+- For your first assessment, create an Azure project and add the Discovery and assessment tool to it.

 - Deploy a lightweight Azure Migrate appliance.
-The appliance continuously discovers on-premises machines and sends machine metadata and performance data to Azure Migrate.
-Deploy the appliance as a VM or a physical machine.
-You don't need to install anything on machines that you want to assess.
+The appliance continuously discovers on-premises servers and sends server metadata and performance data to Azure Migrate.
+Deploy the appliance as a VM or a physical server.
+You don't need to install anything on servers that you want to assess.

-After the appliance begins machine discovery, you can gather machines you want to assess into a group and run an assessment for the group with assessment type Azure VM.
+After the appliance begins server discovery, you can gather servers you want to assess into a group and run an assessment for the group with assessment type Azure VM.